Non-binary wedding couple photoshoot

 non-binary-bride and groom-in-a-skirt.

-The antique necklace that is handed down in my family from mother to eldest daughter on her wedding day can be seen in my first wedding photos, worn conventionally on my neck.
-But for the photoshoot I wore an ethereal colourful wig (I often colour my hair but it wasn’t coloured on this day) and added the necklace as a forehead ornament.
+The antique necklace that is handed down in my family from mother to eldest daughter on her wedding day.
+It can be seen in my first wedding photos, worn conventionally on my neck.
+But for the photoshoot I wore an ethereal colourful wig, I often colour my hair but it wasn’t coloured on this day.
+And then added the pearl and gold necklace as a forehead ornament.

 couple-anniversary-photoshoot-with-roses